Consent to LinkedIn account connections for an Azure Active Directory organization

 - On the Users blade, select User settings.

-- Select Yes to enable LinkedIn integration for all users in your tenant
+Select Yes to consent to the service for all users in the organization

-- Select Selected to enable LinkedIn integration for only selected tenant users
+Select Selected to consent for only selected users in the organization

-- Select No to disable LinkedIn integration for all users
+Select No to withdraw consent for users in your organization

 Select Enabled or Disabled.

 This group policy affects only Office 2016 apps for a local computer.
-Users can see LinkedIn features in profile cards throughout Office 365 even if they disable LinkedIn in their Office 2016 apps.
+If users disable LinkedIn in their Office 2016 apps, they can still see LinkedIn features in Office 365.